 Copics have a fine pedigree and are used by professional artists and designers around the globe.
 As such, they are also one of the most expensive markers on the market too.
 The Copic Ciao range was released to address this issue, they are aimed at beginners and are more affordable.

 Copic markers are refillable which makes them better value and also a positive consideration regarding the environment.
 They also have a super cool smartphone app that lets you track your collection, search for complementary colours and view colour samples (source).

-A set of 12 Sketch markers are usually around US$80 but there are some on sale for US$52 here on Amazon, which seems like a bit of a bargain considering that a 12 set of Ciao markers (which are supposed to be the more affordable beginner range) are also US$50 for 12.
+A set of 12 Sketch markers are usually around US$80 but there are some on sale here on Amazon, which seems like a bit of a bargain considering that a 12 set of Ciao markers (which are supposed to be the more affordable beginner range) are the same price (at time of writing) for 12.

 I guess shop around and see what you can get!
 Amazon’s prices seem a bit all over the place!